denizenslab/pymooney/README.md

 (iii) you can give one image paath

-The easiest way to use these scripts is to check the main-function in crmooney.py.
+The easiest way to use these scripts is to check the main-function in crmooney.py and write a wrapper funciton based on that.

 Requirements